shiningflash/sec-filings-service/README.md

 # SEC EDGAR 10-K Fetch + PDF Conversion

-A Python tool that fetches the latest SEC 10-K filings for specified companies via EDGAR APIs, downloads the primary filing documents, and converts them to PDF.
+A Python CLI tool that fetches the latest SEC EDGAR **10-K** filing for each company, downloads the primary filing document, and converts it to **PDF**.

 ## What it does

-- Resolves company tickers to CIK numbers using SEC's ticker mapping
+1. Resolves company tickers to **CIK** using SEC’s ticker mapping.
-- Fetches the latest 10-K filing metadata from SEC EDGAR
+2. Fetches **submissions** metadata from `data.sec.gov`.
+3. Selects the **latest 10-K** filing for each company.
-- Downloads the primary filing document (HTML/HTM)
+4. Downloads the primary filing document (HTML/HTM/TXT).
+5. (Optional but enabled) Improves PDF fidelity by embedding external assets as data URLs when needed.
-- Converts the filing to PDF using Playwright (Chromium)
+6. Converts the document to PDF using **Playwright (Chromium)**
-- Provides a summary of results for all processed companies
+7. Provides a summary of results for all processed companies

-## Target Companies (Default)
+## Default companies

 - Apple (AAPL)
 - Meta (META)